Meryl Streep Celebrates Her 20th Oscar Nomination With A Dancing GIF

 Meryl Streep’s impeccable dance moves don’t actually come from one of her films, though.
 They were actually deployed in the music video for Paul McCartney’s song “Queenie Eye,” which is from his 2013 album New.

 I know what you’re thinking now, though.
 Which films has Meryl Streep actually been Oscar-nominated for?
 And which films has she won gongs for?
-Well, here are the three films where Meryl Streep actually won her Oscars.
+Well, here are the three films that Meryl Streep actually won her Oscars.

 - The Iron Lady (2012), Best Actress